django-tinytools/django-tinywiki/django_tinywiki/builtin_wiki_pages/en.settings.md

 #### TINYWIKI_PAGE_DELETE_DONE_TEMPLATE

-This variable sets the template for the delete-confirmation page.
+This variable sets the template for the delete-done page.
+This page is only called, if the deletion of the page is confirmed.

 ``` { .python }
 TINYWIKI_PAGE_DELETE_DONE_TEMPLATE = "django_tinywiki/wiki/delete-done.html"